donoso-eth/fluidum/README.md

    - Establishing maximal and minimal accepted deviation of exchange variation

 3) Dapp in Angular frontend with components:
-   - Phone Identificaiton
+   - Phone Identificition
-   - Streaminto to checkout
+   - Stream into to checkout